imperva/dsfkit/README.md

     For example: `chmode 400 a_key_pair.pem`

-11. Download the zip file of the example you've chosen (See the [Choosing the Example/Recipe that Fits Your Use Case](#choosing-the-examplerecipe-that-fits-your-use-case) section) from the <a href="https://github.com/imperva/dsfkit/tree/1.4.8">DSFKit GitHub Repository</a>, e.g., if you choose the "sonar_basic_deployment" example, you should download <a href="https://github.com/imperva/dsfkit/tree/1.4.8/examples/poc/sonar_basic_deployment/sonar_basic_deployment.zip">sonar_basic_deployment.zip</a>.
+11. Download the zip file of the example you've chosen (See the [Choosing the Example/Recipe that Fits Your Use Case](#choosing-the-examplerecipe-that-fits-your-use-case) section) from the <a href="https://github.com/imperva/dsfkit/tree/1.4.8">eDSF Kit GitHub Repository</a>, e.g., if you choose the "sonar_basic_deployment" example, you should download <a href="https://github.com/imperva/dsfkit/tree/1.4.8/examples/poc/sonar_basic_deployment/sonar_basic_deployment.zip">sonar_basic_deployment.zip</a>.
     Run:
     ```bash
     wget https://github.com/imperva/dsfkit/raw/1.4.8/examples/poc/sonar_basic_deployment/sonar_basic_deployment.zip